NextronSystems/thor-manual/usage/debugging.rst

 Then try scanning that specific element with the ``--debug`` parameter set.

-To run only a certain module use:
+To run only a certain module use (see :ref:`usage/scan-modes:scan module names` for a full list of module names):

 .. code-block:: doscon